keesiemeijer/php-basics-tutorial/README.md

 );
 ```

-You can see it was added.
+You can see the `firetruck` key with value `red` was added to the array.
 #### Accessing Values from Associative Arrays

 Use an existing array key inside square brackets to access a value from an associative array.